-All the duties that were common to the various individual regulations prior to the consolidated 2007 regulation have been put together in this part and now transferred to the 2017 regulations.
-This part applies to all the other parts of the regulation, and covers the following important duties:
+All the duties that were common to the various individual regulations prior to the consolidated 2007 regulations have been put together in this part and now transferred to the 2017 regulations.
+This part applies to all the other parts of the regulations, and covers the following important duties:

 18 Proper installation, use and maintenance of risk control measures

 Duty on whoever is required to use a control measure to ensure that it is properly installed, used and maintained.
 While in a workplace this person would most often be the employer, it could also be a manufacturer, supplier or person in control of a workplace.